AN/SEQ-3 Laser Weapon System: Deployment

 In September 2014, the LaWS was declared an operational asset, so ship commanders were authorized to use it for self-defense.
 Humans are not a target of the weapon under stipulations of the Convention on Certain Conventional Weapons, but targets do include UAVs, helicopters, and fast patrol craft.
 Rules of engagement have been developed for its use, but details have not been released, although the Convention on Certain Conventional Weapons Rules of Engagement (ROE) prohibit using laser weapons against humans.
-The Navy has released video of the LaWS on deployment disabling a ScanEagle UAV, detonating a rocket propelled grenade, and burning out the engine of a rigid hull inflatable boat.
+The Navy has released video of the LaWS on deployment disabling a ScanEagle UAV, detonating a rocket-propelled grenade, and burning out the engine of a rigid hull inflatable boat (RHIB).
 Officials said it is working beyond expectations.
 Compared to hundreds of thousands or millions of dollars for a missile, one laser shot costs only 59 cents.
 Composed of commercial laser components and proprietary Navy software, it is powered and cooled by a "skid" through a diesel generator, separate from the ship's electrical systems, giving greater efficiency relative to power provided of 35 percent.
-Mounted on Ponces superstructure above the bridge, its powerful optics are also useful as a surveillance tool that can detect objects at unspecified but "tactically significant ranges"; sailors have equated its surveillance abilities to having the Hubble Space Telescope at sea.
-Sailors are using it for targeting and training daily, whether to disable or destroy test targets or for potential target identification.
+Mounted on Ponces superstructure above the bridge, its optics are also useful as a surveillance tool that can detect objects at unspecified but "tactically significant ranges"; sailors have equated its surveillance abilities to having the Hubble Space Telescope at sea.
+Sailors used it for targeting and training daily, whether to disable or destroy test targets or for potential target identification.
 The system is operated through a flat screen monitor and a gaming system-like controller integrated into the ship's combat system, so anyone with experience playing common video games can operate the weapon.
-It has functioned well against adverse weather, and is able to work in high humidity and after a dust storm.
+It functioned well against adverse weather, and is able to work in high humidity and after a dust storm.
 However, the system is not expected to work during harsh sandstorms and has not been tested in such conditions because "it didn't make much sense to", but threats would also not be expected to be operational under the same conditions.
 Deployments on other ships are being examined and although the LaWS was planned to remain deployed for one year,Navy Declares Laser Weapons Ready to Protect Ships in Persian Gulf – Military.com, December 10, 2014 it performed so well that fleet leadership decided to keep it on Ponce as long as it was at sea.